Our Database Will Betray Us

 Everything else in NoSQL follows from these three.

-- Your data model and your query patterns decide your database, not trends, not what Netflix uses, not what your friend recommended.
+- The data model and the query patterns decide our database, not trends, not what Netflix uses, not what our friend recommended.

 - Scale is a spectrum.
-Know where you are today.
-Design for where you are going tomorrow.
+Know where we are today.
+Design for where we are going tomorrow.

 - ACID and BASE are not good versus evil.
 They are tradeoffs.
 Know which one your specific problem actually needs.